sbarbett/dig_interface/README.md

 ## Deploying to ZenDesk

-Go to your Guide, add a new article, click the "`</>`" symbol on the rich text editor to open the "source code" editor then simply paste in the contents of interface.html
+Go to your Guide, add a new article, click the "`</>`" symbol on the rich text editor to open the "source code" then simply paste in the contents of interface.html

 ## The Interface

 I didn't attempt to fully replicate all the functionality of the command line dig tool.
 Dig has a lot of different switches and not all of them seem particularly useful.
-I may expand the options in future iterations of the code.
+I may expand the options in future iterations of this code.

 ### Domains

-This is the only real "required" field.
+This is the only truly "required" field.
 These are the domains/hostnames to be queried.
 They can be separated by line breaks, commas or semicolons.
 The code will attempt to validate that these are valid DNS.

 ### Record Type